corpus-io/tokenize.it-smart-contracts/docs/dev_overview.md

 For vesting the [Vesting.sol](../contracts/Vesting.sol) contract is used.

 The contract needs to be given a minting allowance of maximum amount of tokens to be vested in the company token contract by calling `increaseMintingAllowance(contractAddress, amount)` from an address which has the MintAllower role.

+## Factories

+Most of the contracts in this repository are deployed using factory contracts.
+This has two reasons:

+1. Deterministic addresses.
+We can tell our customers which address their contract will have before it is deployed.
+This is important for the customer to be able to prepare their legal documents, which often require the address of the contract.
+Then, once the legal work is done (which can take days or even weeks), we can deploy the contract to the address we told them.
+2. Gas efficiency.
+Instead of deploying full contracts, we deploy clones or proxies when possible.
+This saves a lot of gas, especially when deploying many contracts.